 LinkSpace: how it all started

 This is a photograph of our Chief executive, Andy Beverley, when he was four and a half.
-“The manual he is ‘reading’”, explains his dad Steve, “is for the Technics cassette/radio/record player which is behind him on the shelf.
+“The manual he is studying”, explains his dad Steve, “is for the Technics cassette, radio and record player behind him on the shelf.
 He was standing on a kitchen stool, so he would have carried it through from the kitchen so that he could investigate this machine further.
-He always wanted to understand how everything worked- especially if it was electrical”.
+He always wanted to understand how everything worked- especially if it was electrical, and that stool got a lot of use”.

 Andy with his trusty stool, continuing his investigations throughout the house and garden…

-Dad Steve worked in the IT Department of Coventry Council, which impressed Andy.
-“He always wore smart clothes, and I loved going in” he says.
+Andy’s dad Steve worked in the IT Department of Coventry Council, which was a big inspiration for Andy.
+“He always wore smart clothes, and I loved going in to his work” he says.
 “The server room was huge with fans and lots of whirring, it felt very exciting to me”.
-Steve would bring back a BBC Micro computer at the weekends.
+Steve could see his son’s passion was for computers, and he would bring back a BBC Micro computer at the weekends.
 “Andy would do some programming on it – I didn’t show him how to do that by the way, but he learnt from somewhere”.

 Andy with a BBC Micro computer (it was micro for 1984)